FREE SHIPPING on orders over $65 International: over $250

 Duanni translates as "fortified clay" and is composed of various minerals, resulting in a large array of colors: from beige to yellow, blue and green.
 Duanni clay is high in minerals, porous and can interact with tea in a very positive way.

 Lu Ni is the rarest of the above, with only about 2% of the entire yixing clay production.
-The fired clay is of green color and has excellent heat retaining properties.
+Despite the name, the fired clay is usually of white or yellowish color and has excellent heat retaining properties.

 For more information on teaware check out our articles Choosing The Right Teaware For Gongfucha and What You Need To Know Before Purchasing A Yixing Teapot